arachid/clockwize-and-leaderboard/README.md

 Modern hardware can easily handle 16 GB of memory load.
 16 GB is our worst-case scenario: load in memory all-time scores for all the registered users of a major game like Fortnite.
 We can optimize that; we don't need to load inactive users.
 However, our rough estimation demonstrates that we can use an in-memory solution to handle hundreds of millions of entries for a major game like Fortnite with low latency.

-**Reconciliation: ** We can set up a daily cron job that replays the score updates from our Kafka queue and verifies that the score matches what we have in the database.
+**Reconciliation: ** We can set up a daily cron job that replays some score updates from our Kafka queue and verifies that the score matches what we have in the database.
 That way, we can monitor our system consistency and detect bugs.

 ### Follow Up

 We can easily spend weeks designing the perfect leaderboard system.
 However, since it's a 4-5 hour exercise, we defined the requirements, our API, and a high-level architecture.
 There are a few things that deserve to dive deeper into if we have additional time:

--Using geo-sharding to scale our database and keep the data closer to the users geographically -Deep dive into how Redis Sorted Set uses Skip tables to access the top K score in an O(K) time and makes score updates in an O(log n), making it very efficient.
+- Using geo-sharding to scale our database and keep the data closer to the users geographically
+- Deep dive into how Redis Sorted Set uses Skip tables to access the top K score in an O(K) time and makes score updates in an O(log n), making it very efficient.
--Define a partitioning strategy in our Kafka cluster to guarantee the order of message delivery to our Redis Cluster and a consistent score.
+- Define a partitioning strategy in our Kafka cluster to guarantee the order of message delivery to our Redis Cluster and a consistent score.
--Other features: Authentication and fetching user info (name, picture, country) while fetching users scores.
+- Other features: authentication and fetching user info (name, picture, country) while fetching user scores.